I.B | improving.biz | Improving Business | InnoStratix

 See your system clearly, as it is today:

-The strongest businesses are built on systems, not heroics.
-Growth rarely fixes operational problems.
-It usually amplifies them.
 Most constraints are hidden inside the system.
 Not inside the people.
 Step one (1) is learning to see them, accurately.

 Most companies do not suffer from a lack of effort.